-The State of Montana has developed capabilities critical to the prevention, protection, response, recovery, and mitigation related to acts of terrorism and other catastrophic events.
-The following priorities help sustain these capabilities while reducing identified gaps and vulnerabilities across the state.
+The State of Montana has developed capabilities critical to the prevention, protection, response, recovery, and mitigation related to acts of terrorism and other terrorism related catastrophic events.

-In consultation with the State Homeland Security Advisor, the Governor has prioritized the following projects for FY20 State Homeland Security Program (SHSP) Grant.
-Projects will be funded in the priority order listed.
+The new Governor in consultation with the State Homeland Security Advisor, will determine priorities for the FY21 State Homeland Security Program (SHSP) Grant.
+State DES will work with state agencies directly for the Governor/HSA priority projects.